-If the brake lever is squeezed tightly enough, the lock will NOTE: move freely into place.
+NOTE: If the brake lever is squeezed tightly enough, the lock will move freely into place.
 Do not force the lock or it may break.

-The park brake light on the gauge, will light up if the park brake lever lock is set while the engine is running.
+The parking brake light on the gauge will light up if the parking brake lever lock is set while the engine is running.
 It will also be lit when the service brake is in use.
-If the park brake light does not come on when the park brake or service brake is in use, have it serviced by your dealer.
+If the parking brake light does not come on when the parking brake or service brake is in use, have it serviced by your dealer.